Green Mountain Express: Red Cross ownership

+Green Mountain Community Network

+In 2007, the Red Cross transferred ownership of the GMX service to the Green Mountain Community Network (GMCN), a nonprofit organization founded by the Red Cross's board of directors.
+The reason for the new organization was to allow the GMCN to focus solely on providing transportation, rather than being one arm of the Red Cross's larger mission.
+After the GMCN bought the bus contract, office space, and the fleet of vehicles from the Red Cross, they began expanding the number of available bus routes, including a midday Saturday route.

-On July 9, 2012, GMCN added the Emerald Line to their schedule with weekday service to Wilmington, along with the opening of the renovated Pleasant St office building as their transit center.
+On July 9, 2012, GMX added the Emerald Line to their schedule with weekday service to Wilmington, along with the opening of the renovated Pleasant St office building as their transit center.
 And as of March 18, 2019, the Yankee Trails Bennington shuttle and Vermont Translines' Albany to Burlington and Shires Connector intercity bus routes use the transit center as their main Bennington stops as well.

-As of January 19, 2015, trip planning via Google Maps is also available for GMCN bus routes.
+As of January 19, 2015, trip planning via Google Maps is also available for GMX bus routes.
 And as of November 10, 2019, live bus tracking is available on the Transit mobile application for Android and Apple devices.

-In March 2020, GMCN became one of the first public transit agencies in Vermont to go fare free because of the COVID-19 pandemic.
+In March 2020, GMX became one of the first public transit agencies in Vermont to go fare free because of the COVID-19 pandemic.

-As of 2023, GMCN maintains several partnerships with community organizations as part of its mission of "community outreach."
-These include partnerships with Sunrise Family Resource Center, Vermont Food Bank, Southwestern Vermont Council on Aging, United Counseling Service, Bennington Project Independence, and Vermont’s Older Adults and Persons with Disabilities (O&D) Transportation Program.
+As of 2023, GMX maintains several partnerships with community organizations as part of its mission of "community outreach."
+These include partnerships with Sunrise Family Resource Center, Vermont Food Bank, Southwestern Vermont Council on Aging, United Counseling Service, Bennington Project Independence, and Vermont's Older Adults and Persons with Disabilities (O&D) Transportation Program.
 The O&D program through GMCN "supplements the regular transit service in the area, filling in gaps left by other transportation programs."
 In the past three years, GMCN's partnership with the state of Vermont's O&D program has provided over 20,000 rides to Bennington County community members.